pact-foundation/pact-go/README.md

 1. Unzip the package into a known location, and ensuring the `pact` and other binaries in the `bin` directory are on the `PATH`.
 1. Run `go get -d github.com/pact-foundation/pact-go` to install the source packages

+See below for how to automate this:

 ### Go get

 Since `1.x.x` Pact is go-gettable, and uses tags for versioning, so `dep ensure --add github.com/pact-foundation/pact-go@1.0.0-beta` or `go get gopkg.in/pact-foundation/pact-go.v1` is now possible.

-See below for how to automate this:
+See the [Changelog] for versions to pin to and their history.

 ### Installation on \*nix